 You can use Chargify’s flexible components to add various types of charges to a subscription, including shipping charges.
 Usually you will want to use the quantity component, because you can “set it and forget it”.
 That means you can set the component to a certain amount, add it to a customer’s subscription, and then you’re done.
 It will bill every time the subscription has a renewal payment for the product they’re getting from you.

-For example, you might create a Quantity Component for each standard shipping charge that you want to offer.
+For example, you might create a quantity component for each standard shipping charge that you want to offer.
 If you ship a box of goodies to US customers with three different levels of speed, then you would create three components: one for $5, one for $10, and one for $20.
-Your customers can choose the shipping speed/cost they want on the Chargify hosted signup page, or you can add the component to their subscription later.
+Your customers can choose the shipping speed/cost they want on the Chargify Public Signup Page, or you can add the component to their subscription later.
 You can also change the component any time you want using the Chargify control panel.

 There are two basic methods: the first waits for Chargify to collect payment from your customer, then ships; the second allows you to query our system to find out who needs a shipment.

 - Statement emailed to customer, and BCC’d to you by turning on the Statement BCC email setting in Chargify.
 Statements have all the info needed for you to make a shipment.

 Daily report emailed to merchant, which includes any renewals that day.
 Merchant then looks up customer shipping info for each customer on the report.

 Webhooks sent whenever events like signups and renewals happen.
 Webhooks contain a subset of the data for a subscription, and can be used to automate the shipping process.
 For example, with some programming, you can run a script on your server that receives a renewal webhook from Chargify, queries our API for the product and shipping info on that subscription, then sends that data to someone in an email or sends it to a fulfillment center.
 This is one path that merchants take if they’re doing high volume.